 P.A.Revell - Parish Chairman”

 In summary the update does not add much to what we already knew, although it does include mention of an independant viability study which is reassuring.
-If you have any questions/comments about any of this please do not hesitate to get in touch with me by email by clicking here or you can call me on 07702 490212.
+If you have any questions/comments about any of this please do not hesitate to get in touch with me by email you can call me on 07702 490212.

 On 04 March 2014 a group of Brantham representatives met with representatives from Babergh District Council and ATLAS to begin the process of community engagement in preparation for any proposed development that may arise in the near future.
 The aim of the meeting was to begin to examine the aspirations and needs of the local community should development take place, and to begin to investigate the best options for community engagement as the process moves forward.
 Village groups represented at the meeting included; the Parish Council, the Brantham Residents Group, the Good Neighbour Scheme, Brantham Leisure Centre, Brantham Scout and Guides, St Michaels Church, and Brantham Village Hall Management Committee.

-You can see a copy of the notes (compiled by Babergh District Council) of that meeting by clicking here.
+You can see a copy of the notes (compiled by Babergh District Council) of that meeting.

 We have not yet been informed of any future community engagement by Babergh District Council.

 Brantham Parish Council have received a letter from Babergh District Council informing us that the Inspector's Report is now available.
-To see a copy of that letter please click here.
 You can find a full version of the report by clicking on the link on the left hand side of this page.